Reassessing the foundations of Metric-Affine Gravity

 \section{Acknowledgments}

 J.F. is supported by the Austrian Science Fund (FWF), grant \mbox{[P 36542]}, and by the Czech Science Foundation (GAČR), grant GA24-10887S.
-L.R. is supported by the research grant PNRR Young Researchers, MSCA Seal of Excellence (SoE), CUP E13C24003600006, ID SOE2024$\_$0000103, project GrIFOS, of which this paper is part.
+L.R. is supported by the GrIFOS research project, funded by the Ministry of University and Research (MUR, Ministero dell'Università e della Ricerca, Italy), PNRR Young Researchers funding program, MSCA Seal of Excellence (SoE), CUP E13C24003600006, ID SOE2024$\_$0000103, of which this paper is part.

 {

 }